 project-local.cmake: How To Hook Into LIBRA

 To hook into LIBRA, you define a cmake/project-local.cmake.
-Basically, you can put WHATEVER you want in this file–all the usual cmake stuff–drawing on predefined things in LIBRA to make your life easier.
-For what things LIBRA defines for you to use in this file, see below.
+Basically, you can put WHATEVER you want in this file–all the usual cmake stuff–drawing on predefined things in LIBRA to make your life easier:

 Note